repasscloud/lunavpn-www/app/content/english/pages/faq.md

 - **Advanced Encryption:** Your data is protected with the latest industry-standard encryption, including robust 256-bit AES encryption, ensuring the utmost confidentiality of your information.

-- **WireGuard Technology:** LunaVPN utilizes the powerful WireGuard protocol, known for its efficiency and security, to enhance your online privacy.
+- **WireGuard Technology:** LunaVPN utilises the powerful [WireGuard protocol](https://www.wireguard.com/protocol/ "WireGuard Protocol"), known for its efficiency and security, to enhance your online privacy.

-- **Network Lock (Kill Switch):** Our Network Lock feature acts as a fail-safe mechanism, preventing any potential leaks and preserving your online privacy, even in uncertain situations.

 - **No Logs, Guaranteed:** LunaVPN strictly adheres to a no-logs policy.
 We do not retain any records of your online activities or connections, ensuring your complete privacy.

-- **Private and Encrypted DNS:** Each server in our network employs private and encrypted DNS, further fortifying your online security.
+- **Private and Encrypted DNS:** Each server in our network employs private and encrypted DNS, including [Cloudflare DNS](https://www.cloudflare.com/dns/), further fortifying your online security.

 - **Perfect Forward Secrecy:** We have implemented perfect forward secrecy to protect your privacy against any potential future threats.